 The Difference Between a Pie and Pizza

-Even though pizza and pie are often confused for each other, it’s essential to know their differences so you don’t end up questioning yourself or others.
+Even though pizza and pie are often confused with each other, it’s essential to know their differences so you don’t end up questioning yourself or others.

-You mix wheat flour, yeast, and water to make pizza.
+You mix wheat flour, yeast, olive oil, and water to make pizza.
 The dough is then shaped into a circle and used to create a pizza.

-Then, bake it in an oven with tomato sauce, cheese, and other toppings that the person who ordered it wants.
+Then, bake it in an oven with pizza sauce, mozzarella cheese, and other toppings that the person who ordered it wants.

 Pizza can have many different toppings, such as chicken, ham, pineapple, salami, vegetables, mushrooms, sausage, olives, and pepperoni, to name a few.